ckeditor/ckeditor5/packages/ckeditor5-editor-balloon/README.md

 The balloon editor implementation (Medium-like editor).

-This package exposes the [`BallonEditor`](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/api/module_editor-balloon_ballooneditor-BallonEditor.html) class.
+This package contains the [`BallonEditor`](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/api/module_editor-balloon_ballooneditor-BallonEditor.html) class.
 Follow there to learn more about this type of editor and how to initialize it.

 This package contains the source version of the balloon editor.
 This editor implementation is also available in the [balloon build](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-balloon).
 Read more about [CKEditor 5 Builds](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/builds/index.html).